SudoKillMe/vscode-extensions-open-in-browser/README.md

 For some reason, acceptable browsers are as follows:
 >##### Firefox , Chrome , IE and Safari #####

-there is no `opera` because i never used it, if needed, i will add it in the future.array You do not need to set a very accurate value, only if the value in the array, I will handle it:
+there is no `opera` because i never used it, if needed, i will add it in the future.

+You do not need to set a very accurate value, only if the value in the array, I will handle it:

 chrome browser acceptable values: